Filmmaking Resources: The ULTIMATE List

 - The Filmmaker’s Handbook: A Comprehensive Guide for the Digital Age – S. Ascher & E. Pincus

-Films are notoriously analysed, evaluated, and given strong opinions by film reviewers who can be any normal person on a blog, to the higher-end experts who’ve garnered many years in the filmmaking business.
+Films are notoriously analysed, evaluated, and assigned strong opinions by film reviewers.
+These reviewers can be someone on a blog, to the higher-end experts who’ve garnered years and years in the business and work for huge news organisations or institutions.

-Then you also have the likes of The Hollywood Reporter and Variety whose experienced critics have a solid background in giving thorough reviews for huge blockbuster films, but also for the smaller art-house circuit.
+Our selection of the best film review websites range from respected indepedent film critics such as Roger Ebert to the likes of The Hollywood Reporter and Variety, whose experienced critics have a solid background in giving thorough reviews for huge blockbuster films as well as smaller art-house circuit films.

 - Roger Ebert – rogerebert.com